-In microscopic hematuria, there is no visual evidence of the presence of blood, unless the urine is view under a microscope.
-Macroscopic hematuria, on the other hand, is evident immediately with red discoloration of the urine.
+In microscopic hematuria, there is no visual evidence of the presence of blood, unless the urine is viewed under a microscope.
+Comparatively, macroscopic hematuria is evident immediately with red discoloration of the urine.

 The concentration of blood in the urine is not visible to the naked eye in microscopic hematuria and can only be detected under a microscope.

 Also known as frank or gross hematuria, macroscopic hematuria involves visible discoloration of the urine as a result of a greater concentration of blood in the urine.
-The color is usually described as pink, red or dark brown.
+The color of the urine is usually described as pink, red, or dark brown.
 Additionally, there may also be evidence of small or large blood clots in some cases.

 It is not necessary for a large volume of blood to be present for the color of the urine to be altered.
-In fact, 1 mL of blood is sufficient to precipitate a change in color.
-Additionally, the volume of blood may not be an accurate indicator of the severity of the underlying cause, and even a small quantity of blood may have serious repercussion and vice versa.
+In fact, 1 milliliter (mL) of blood is sufficient to precipitate a change in color.
+Additionally, the volume of blood may not be an accurate indicator of the severity of the underlying cause, and even a small quantity of blood may have serious repercussions and vice versa.

 “Joggers hematuria” is a specific type of hematuria that occurs as a result of recurrent damage to the bladder during activities such as jogging and long-distance running.

 Get the Facts about Hematuria - Urology Care Foundation

 Hematuria can also be classified according to the cause of the condition, as follows: